Legrandin/pycryptodome/Doc/pycrypt.rst

 the plaintext.
 Python 3.x: decrypt() will return a bytes object.

+Note: Do not use the same cipher object for both encryption an decryption, since both operations share the same IV buffer, so the results will probably not be what you expect.

 **encrypt(string)**:
 Encrypts a non-null ``string``, using the key-dependent data in the